-To learn more about Robin Harris you can find her on Twitter at @RobinMHarris21, LinkedIn at Robin Harris, and on Facebook at 3 Hellos.
+To learn more about Robin Harris you can find her on Twitter at @RobinMHarris21, and on Facebook at 3 Hellos.
 Be sure to head to 3Hellos.com to learn more about the services Robin provides.

 Also check out LifterLMS.com to find out more about how you can add online courses and memberships to your WordPress website.
 Subscribe to our newsletter for updates, developments, and future episodes of LMScast.
 If you like this episode of LMScast, you can browse more episodes here.
 Thank you for joining us!

 Chris: Hello, and welcome back to another episode of LMScast.
 I’m joined by a special guest, Robin Harris from 3Hellos.com.
 That’s the number three Hellos.com.
 She specializes in marketing for small business, has a passion for online platforms, online education.
 We’re going to get into all of it.
 Robin, welcome to the show.

 Robin Harris: Thank you.
 I am very excited to be here.

 Chris: Yeah, I’m excited to have this conversation with you.
 How did your journey evolve into marketing for small businesses?
 Can you tell us who you serve and what your angle is?